ehansis/geodemo2021/slides.md

 * No manual editing of input data
 * No interactive data analysis
+* Fully scripted processing
-* Fully scripted processing, re-process at the push of a button
+* Re-process at the push of a button

+---

+## Why?

+* You *will* run the analysis more than once.
+* You *will* run similar analyses in the future.
+* You *will not* remember what you did, a year from now.
+* You *will not* write good documentation.

 ---